Hyena Road: Plot

 Meanwhile, Bowman reveals to Sanders that she is pregnant with his child, conceived while both were on leave in Cyprus.
 Sanders rejoices in this, despite its being a serious problem given military regulations prohibiting fraternization.
-Before leaving for his next (and last) mission, Sanders proposes to Bowman and she happily accepts.
+Before leaving for his next mission, Sanders proposes to Bowman and she happily accepts.

 The Canadians follow the Ghost, who has declared a personal war against BDK in revenge for the kidnapping of the girls.
 With assistance from his tribe, the Ghost abducts BDK's son Karim and beheads him.
-Following this, the Ghost arranges a meeting with BDK in an isolated house, at the same time when BDK is supposed to be with the Canadians as they commemorate the opening of Hyena Road.
+Following this, the Ghost arranges a meeting with BDK in an isolated house, at the same time that BDK is supposed to be with the Canadians as they commemorate the opening of Hyena Road.

 When BDK arrives with his bodyguards in a convoy, he demands to know the location of his son.
 The Ghost responds by opening a sack he has brought and holding up Karim's severed head, at which point BDK pulls out his pistol and threatens to kill the Ghost.

 Sanders and his section, who have been observing the incident, shoot and kill BDK as they see his positive intent of violence.
 They do not, however, know that the Ghost desired to die having nothing else to live for and only wanted to avenge his grandchildren who he assumed were lost forever.

 As the section pulls out, dozens of Taliban insurgents arrive, and the section is trapped with the Ghost around the house.
 Although they fight off the insurgents, there is no support available, and the Canadians are pinned down.
 After Travis, a member of Sanders' section, is shot in the head by a sniper, the section decides to relocate into the house under heavy enemy fire.

 As they move, they run into an IED, incapacitating the section, and only Sanders and the Ghost survive.
 Recognizing there is no escape, Sanders calls for an artillery strike on his location to eliminate the insurgents.
 After apologizing for the last time to Bowman, who desperately tries to countermand the order, Sanders tells the Ghost that he was going to be a father, something the Ghost appears to understand despite his not speaking English.
 Moments later, the artillery rounds hit the house obliterating Sanders, the Ghost, and many of the Taliban insurgents around them.

 Later, Canadian troops rescue numerous Afghan children, including the Ghost's granddaughters, having acted on the Cleaner's information and other assets.
 The film ends with the ramp ceremony for Sanders and his section as Mitchell talks about how things will eventually get better, in the long term.